 Since 1 January 2014, the FW Act has provided a scheme for workers to obtain remedies to stop bullying at work.

 The scheme applies to a wider range of workers than to people in employment relationships.
-The scheme applies to contractors, sub-contractors, outworkers, apprentices, trainees, students on work experience, and volunteers (s 789FC).
+The scheme applies to contractors, sub-contractors, outworkers, apprentices, trainees, students on work experience, and volunteers (s 789FC FW Act).

 The scheme does not cover all businesses in Victoria.
-A person seeking to make an application to stop bullying at work should seek advice about whether the relevant business is covered by the scheme (see s 789FD(3)).
+A person seeking to make an application to stop bullying at work should seek advice about whether the relevant business is covered by the scheme (see s 789FD(3) FW Act).

-When a person makes an application to stop bullying at work, the FWC must commence dealing with the matter within 14 days (s 789FE(1)).
+When a person makes an application to stop bullying at work, the Fair Work Commission must commence dealing with the matter within 14 days (s 789FE(1) FW Act).

-If the FWC is satisfied that the person has been bullied at work and there is a risk the person will continue to be bullied, the FWC may make any order it considers appropriate to prevent the person being bullied at work (s 789FF).
-The FWC cannot make an order for payment of a Involving money.
-A pecuniary loss is a loss of money and a pecuniary penalty is a fine. amount.
+If the Fair Work Commission is satisfied that the person has been bullied at work and there is a risk the person will continue to be bullied, the Fair Work Commission may make any order it considers appropriate to prevent the person being bullied at work (s 789FF FW Act).
+The Fair Work Commission cannot make an order for payment of a pecuniary amount.

-In situations of bullying at work, Something of value, such as money, given by one person to another person as part of a contract. should also be given to the relevant rights referred to in ‘General protections’, above.
+In situations of bullying at work, consideration should also be given to the relevant rights referred to in ‘General protections’, above.

 More information about bullying at work